Physical Therapy Services

 Osteoarthritis rehabilitation at Calibration Physical Therapy is designed to support individuals with varying levels of joint pain and stiffness.
 Common areas affected by osteoarthritis that benefit from rehab include:

-Common among those who work with their hands, osteoarthritis of the hand and wrist can lead to loss of grip strength and dexterity.
+- Hand and Wrist Osteoarthritis: Common among those who work with their hands, hand and wrist osteoarthritis can lead to loss of grip strength and dexterity.

 How Does Osteoarthritis Rehab Work?